 Getting in touch needn’t be daunting.
-We can chat, over email at first if that suits you, getting to know each other before we organise an initial, complimentary Discovery Session.
+We can chat on the phone, or over email at first if that suits you, getting to know each other before we organise an initial consultation in person.

 Everyone I meet has a different story, a different set of circumstances which affect them in very different ways.
-This is why it’s so important that we have this initial session – which can be held online or face to face and at a time that suits you.
+This is why it’s so important that we have this initial session – which can be held online or face to face.

 It’s your chance to tell me what you want to change in your life, ask me any questions, get to know each other and find out if I’m the right person for you and, most importantly, to start making those first steps towards your goals.